-As at Dece As at December 31
+As at December 31,

-2021 \$ 2020 \$
+2022 \$ 2021

-Accounts receivable and unbilled revenue 52.2 41.6
+· · · · φ

-Accounts payable and accrued liabilities 15.0 25.8
+Accounts receivable and unbilled revenue Accounts payable and accrued liabilities 40.0 6.7 52.2 15.0

-Customer deposits 12.8 12.6
+Customer deposits 9.8 12.8

 Revenues represent amounts charged to the City primarily for electricity, street lighting and ancillary services.
 Operating expenses and capital expenditures represent amounts charged by the City for purchased road cut repairs, property taxes and other services.
 Capital expense recoveries represent amounts reversed by the City for closed road cut repair accruals.
 Dividends are paid to the City.